bohoffi/ts-fluentvalidation/apps/docs-app/src/app/docs/05-testing/test-extensions/index.md

 // Assert that there should be no failure for the age property result.shouldNotHaveValidationErrorFor('age');

+// You can also use an array propertys key with an index to check for a specific array item result.shouldHaveValidationErrorFor('pets[0]');
 ```

 You can also chain additional function calls to the result of `shouldHaveValidationErrorFor` that test individual components of the validation failure including the error message and severity: